CJRC

-CFRW (1290 AM) is a silent radio station in Winnipeg, Manitoba, Canada.
+CJRC (1290 AM) is a radio station in Winnipeg, Manitoba, Canada.
 Owned by Akash Broadcasting.
 Its transmitter is located near Oak Bluff along Road 54 off McGillivray Boulevard.

 History

 Early years

 On November 1, 1963, the station first signed on as CJQM.
 At the same time, FM sister station CJQM-FM also came on the air.
 The two stations simulcast an easy listening format.
 CJQM-AM-FM were owned by Winnipeg Broadcast Associates Ltd. (a division of Vancouver Broadcast Associates, the original owners of CHQM and CHQM-FM in Vancouver).
 CJQM originally broadcast on 1470 kHz with 5,000 watts.

 Winnipeg Broadcast Associates sold both stations in 1965 to QM Winnipeg Ltd., which was later purchased by Radio Winnipeg Ltd. The call signs changed to CFRW and CFRW-FM (94.3 MHz) in 1969.
 Jim Pattison's CJOR Ltd. (the owner of Vancouver station CJOR) bought CFRW-AM-FM from the bankrupt Radio Winnipeg in 1970.